 Consular Travel Advice

-Due to drug trafficking and other ongoing security concerns, Canada (GAC) advises avoiding travel to areas within 20 km (12.4 mi) of the border with Colombia in the following provinces: Carchi (except for the Panamericana International Highway that connects to the official border crossing with Colombia at Tulcán/Ipiales), Esmeraldas, and Sucumbíos (and advises reconsidering travel [or avoiding nonessential travel] to the remainder of Esmeraldas and Sucumbíos provinces).
-Canada also advises avoiding travel to Tiwinza (Morona-Santiago Province), El Pangui, Nangaritza, and Palanda (Zamora-Chinchipe Province).
-U.S. (DOS), U.K. (FCO), and Australia (DFAT) have more limited warnings.
+Due to crime and civil unrest, Australia (DFAT) advises avoiding travel within 20 km (12.4 mi) of the border with Colombia (except the official border crossing at Tulcán) and also advises reconsidering travel (or avoiding nonessential travel) to the rest of the country.
+US (DOS), UK (FCO), and Canada (GAC) have more limited warnings.

 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.